 IRCC aims to process most Express Entry applications within 6 months of receiving a complete application.
 However, processing times can vary.
 You also need to factor in time for language tests, ECA, and profile creation before receiving an ITA.

 No, a job offer is not required for Express Entry.
-While job offers used to provide CRS points, as of 2024 LMIA-based job offers no longer add points to your CRS score.
-Focus on other factors like language scores, education, and provincial nominations.
+Since March 2025, LMIA-based job offers no longer add CRS points.
+Focus on other factors like language scores, education, Canadian work experience, and provincial nominations.

 Since 2023, IRCC conducts category-based draws targeting specific groups: healthcare workers, STEM professionals, French speakers, trade workers, transport workers, and agriculture/agri-food workers.
 These draws often have lower CRS cut-offs than general draws.